AMReX-Codes/amrex/Docs/sphinx_documentation/source/LinearSolvers.rst

 boundaries between AMR levels.
 The following steps must be followed in the exact order.

-1) First we need to set physical domain boundary types via the :cpp:`MLLinOp` member function
+1) For any type of solver, we first need to set physical domain boundary types via the :cpp:`MLLinOp` member function

 .. highlight:: c++